mmore500/signalgp-lite/joss/paper.md

 Large population sizes are essential to studying fundamental evolutionary phenomena such as ecologies, the transition to multicelularity, and rare events.
 In conjunction with parallel and distributed computing, computational efficiency is crucial to achieving larger-scale artificial life situations.

-In comparison to SignalGP, which was designed to target generic genetic programming problems, SignalGP-Lite fills a niche for interaction-heavy genetic programming applications that can tolerate trading flexible customization at runtime for a considerable speedup.
+In comparison to SignalGP, which was designed to target generic genetic programming problems, SignalGP-Lite fills a niche for interaction-heavy genetic programming applications that can tolerate less runtime configuration, flexibility, and pared back control flow.
-Since the simulation parameters of many artificial life experiments need not change during execution, they are a clear candidate for using SignalGP-Lite.
+Since the simulation parameters of many artificial life experiments need not change during execution and a more rudimentary approach to control flow is tolerated, they are a clear candidate for using SignalGP-Lite.

 The library has enabled order-of-magnitude scale-up of existing artificial life experiments studying the evolution of multicelularity; we anticipate it will also enable novel work in other artificial life and genetic programming contexts.

-## Execution Speed Benchmarking
+# Execution Speed Benchmarking

 We performed a set of microbenchmarks to quantify the effectiveness of SignalGP-Lite's optimizations in accelerating evaluation of event-driven genetic programs.